ski-freak/quartz/content/notes/Ideas/TM Resources/TM Replay Render Settings.md

 - You may need to restart your game after doing some of the setup, such as installing the codec, deleting your modwork folder, or adding the car skins to your documents/trackmania folder.
 - You cannot change the folder the videos are rendered to, because Nadeo sucks.
 Better hope you have space on your C drive.
 - With these settings, render speeds of ~2fps are normal on maps with somewhat heavy scenery and a video card similar to an RTX 2070.
 On maps with very light scenery you may get up to about 12fps.
-- If you want 16:9 aspect ratio use 2560x1440 or whatever your preferred resolution is.
-1440p or higher is recommended for youtube as you get much better compression.
-If working with Ski use 3440x1440.
 - DON'T render in 16:9 and add black bars, if you do you are very dumb.